Last updated: July 16, 2018 at 3:48 am

-The Lituya Bay megatsunami that reached a height of 524 m (1,719 ft) above sea level was caused by an earthquake with a moment magnitude of 7.8 and a maximum Mercalli intensity of XI.
+The Lituya Bay megatsunami, which reached a height of 524 m (1,719 ft) above sea level on July 9, 1958, was caused by an earthquake with a moment magnitude of 7.8 and a maximum Mercalli intensity of XI.
 The earthquake triggered a rockslide of 30 million cubic metres (40 million cubic yards, and about 90 million tons) which fell several hundred metres into Lituya Bay, Alaska.
-The channeling effect of the narrow inlet created a wave that washed out trees up 520 metres (1,710 ft) from sea level at the entrance of Gilbert Inlet.
+The channeling effect of the narrow inlet created a wave that washed out trees up to 520 metres (1,710 ft) from sea level at the entrance of Gilbert Inlet.

 Mader, Charles L.; Gittings, Michael L., MODELING THE 1958 LITUYA BAY MEGA-TSUNAMI, II, The International Journal of The Tsunami Society